Graduate Certificate of Medieval and Renaissance StudiesMajor: MRSTCMR

 Requirements for the Graduate Certificate in Medieval and Renaissance Studies

-- A total of eighteen (18) hours in courses approved for graduate credit in accordance with the policies of the Graduate School.
+- A total of eighteen (18) hours in courses approved for graduate credit in accordance with the policies of the School of Interdisciplinary and Graduate Studies.

 - Nine (9) credits hours from the list of "Approved Medieval and Renaissance Courses" must be taken in the student's home department.
 These credit hours may also count towards the student's graduate degree.
 In cases where the student's home department does not offer a sufficient number of Medieval and Renaissance courses, the student may develop an alternative course of study with the approval of the Program Director.